System Prices Analysis Report: Reporting on February 2021

 This graph shows First and Second-Stage Flagged action volumes as a proportion of all actions taken on the system.
 Note these are all the accepted balancing actions – only a proportion of these will feed through to the final price calculation.

-In November, an average of 48% of balancing actions received a First-Stage Flag with an average of 59% of this volume going on to receive a Second-Stage Flag.
-On the 21 November, 66% of balancing volume was flagged; with 77% of this volume receiving a Second Stage Flag.
+In February, 41% of balancing volume received a First-Stage Flag with 56% of this volume going on to receive a Second-Stage Flag.
+On the 23 February, 60% of balancing volume was flagged; with 76% of this volume receiving a Second Stage Flag.

 The Replacement Price